facebook/docusaurus/website/docs/using-themes.md

 npm run swizzle @docusaurus/theme-classic
 ```

 **Note**: You need to restart your webpack dev server in order for Docusaurus to know about the new component.
+You may also need to clear the cache by running `npm run clear` or `yarn clear` after terminating the current process.

 ## Wrapping theme components {#wrapping-theme-components}